jpastuszek/httpimagestore/README.md

 Hitting Ctrl-C will ask the server to shutdown.

-If you start it without `--foreground` switch the daemon will fork into background and write it's pid in `httpimagestore.pid` by default.
+If you start it without `--foreground` switch the daemon will fork into background and write it's PID in `httpimagestore.pid` by default.

 Note that in order to perform thumbnailing [HTTP Thumbnailer](https://github.com/jpastuszek/httpthumbnailer) needs to be running.